GameFoundry/bsf/Documentation/Manuals/docs/00_User/07_GUI/00_spriteTextures.md

 UINT32 height = spriteTexPartial->getHeight();
 ~~~~~~~~~~~~~

-You can also always retrieve the underlying texture by calling @ref bs::SpriteTexture::getTexture "SpriteTexture::getTexture()".
+You can also always retrieve the underlying texture by calling @bs::SpriteTexture::getTexture.

 ~~~~~~~~~~~~~{.cpp}
 HTexture texture = spriteTexPartial->getTexture();
 ~~~~~~~~~~~~~

-# Animation {#spriteTextures_a}
+# Animation
 Sprite textures also support sprite sheet grid based animation.
-To initialize the animation you need to populate the @ref bs::SpriteSheetGridAnimation "SpriteSheetGridAnimation" structure and pass it along to @ref bs::SpriteTexture::setAnimation "SpriteTexture::setAnimation()".
+To initialize the animation you need to populate the @bs::SpriteSheetGridAnimation structure and pass it along to @bs::SpriteTexture::setAnimation.

 **SpriteSheetGridAnimation** specifies how are animation frames positioned.
 All frames are expected to be arranged in a grid where each sprite has the same width/height.
 You will need to provide the number of grid rows and columns, as well as total number of frames and animation speed in the form of frames per second.